Back to the blog

 Verdict:

 8/10 for 1400s.
-Not aggressive like Danish or Morra, but foundational and instructive.
+Not attacking in the manner of Danish or Morra, but basic and informative.

 Honourable Mention: The Vienna Gambit